jarvisvol-com/movie_recommender/README.md

 # Movie Recommender
 For recommendation of movies, using different techniques and many kinds of recommendation.

 # System 1
-1) Calculate Movie Score and give weighted rating as per no of reviews.
+1) Calculate Movie Score and give Weighted rating as per no of reviews.
 2) Give Correlation of a selected movies with other movies.

 # System 2